rydmike/theme_demo/README.md

 flutter: Hive put    : ["themeMode"] = ThemeMode.dark (ThemeMode)
 ```

 The `themeModeProvider` changed from `light` to `dark` and Hive persisted the new value.
 Our theme in the app also changed from a light theme, to a dark theme, but we observed no change in `ThemeData` provided to the `MaterialApp`, it only internally swapped to using the already defined dark mode `ThemeData`, and the `MaterialApp` then got rebuilt with the already provided `darkTheme` we had defined when the app was started.
-The least amount of data changed and minimum possible rebuild for the change happened, that is what we want.
+The least amount of data changed and minimum possible rebuild for the change happened, as we wanted.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer02.png?raw=true" alt="Observer step 2" width="350"/>